omerugi/Monom-Polynom/README.md

 param eps-     Epsilon step desired.

-return X the point which the function cuts the x axis with offset of a given eps.
+return X the point in which the function cuts the x-axis with an offset of a given eps.

 10.``public double area(double x0, double x1, double eps)``

-Calcuates the area in the close interval that block between the function and the Positive side of the x axis using Riemann Sums role.
+Calculates the area in the close interval that blocks between the function and the Positive side of the x-axis using Riemann Sums role.

 Way of action:
 +    From x0 to x1 moving in Epsilon steps.
 +    sum the area if the f(x)>0 (Positive area).

-@param eps     Epsilon step chosen by user.
+@param eps     Epsilon step chosen by the user.

-@param x1     Left hand side of the interval.
+@param x1 Left-hand side of the interval.

-@param x0        Right hand side of the interval.
+@param x0 Right-hand side of the interval.

-@return         The area between the function and the x axis in given close Interval.
+@return         The area between the function and the x-axis on given close Interval.

 11.``public Iterator<Monom> iteretor()``

 +    This function will use a sub-class.

-@return new PolyIterator .
+@return new PolyIterator.

 12.``public String toString()``

-The function Return a string of the Polynom.
+The function returns a string of the Polynom.

 Way of action:
-+    Using Polynom Iterator the function go over each Monom and Uses the Monom toString Method.
++    Using Polynom Iterator the function goes over each Monom and Uses the Monom toString Method.
-+    Joint the Monoms by examine the sign of the next Monom coefficient.
++    Joint the Monoms by examining the sign of the next Monom coefficient.

  @return String of the Polynom.

 13.``public double f(double x)``

- The function apply double type x on the Polynom and calculates the result.
+ The function applies double type x on the Polynom and calculates the result.

  Ex. f(x)=2x^2+2x+2 , inputs: =2; , OutCome: 14.